software-challenge/player_ruby/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

+### Specs

+The gem is tested using RSpec.
+To run all tests, execute `rspec`.
+When developing, you may use Guard to execute tests when files change.
+To do this, execute `guard`.
+Tests will then be automatically run when you change a file.

 ### Releasing

 To release a new version, update the version number in